scade-platform/SCADE/README.md

 Join our growing community of Swift developers who use SCADE for cross-platform app development.
 You can connect with us at:

 - [GitHub Discussions](https://github.com/scade-platform/scade/discussions): Engage in conversations, ask questions, and share your knowledge.
-- [Slack Discussions](https://github.com/scade-platform/scade/discussions): Join SCADE's slack channel and engage in conversations.
+- [Discord Discussions](https://discord.gg/vRUpqtXj): Join SCADE's discord channel and engage in conversations.
 - [Twitter](https://twitter.com/scade_platform): Follow us on Twitter for the latest updates and news about SCADE.
 - [LinkedIn](https://www.linkedin.com/company/89203992/admin/feed/posts/): Follow us on LinkedIn for the latest updates and news about SCADE.
 - [Facebook](https://www.facebook.com/SwiftForAndroidAndiOS): Follow us on Facebook for the latest updates and news about SCADE.